ytydt/Author-Response-to-Submission-4115-ARR-August-2026/readme.md

 7. **DD-lite hold-out**: gates frozen on Math Pro and applied without retuning to two held-out SuperGPQA calculation sets, one with the mid-tier successor pool and one with the current fast-tier pool.
 8. **Role-free, self-assigned-role, and single-call inline-role topology controls on the current fast-tier pool**, with decomposition, write-back, and refresh held fixed: a symmetric role-free subtask debate and a self-assigned-role variant each score 6.7 pp below DD; inlining the role sequence into one call scores 8.9 pp below DD and reproduces the guide's Round-0 answers item for item; agents disagree spontaneously on 99% of subtasks but repair 2.8% of initially wrong items where DD repairs 11.1%.
 9. **Statistical protocol corrections**: the Appendix C.2.3 interval, the per-dataset McNemar entry, and the Table F.2 tok/pp value; the primary inferential claim is placed at the cross-dataset layer, where it is fully reproducible.
-10. **Terminology, naming, and release**: a single name per dataset/setting, MedxpertQA-R introduced as a control-only set, and an anonymized repository with prompts, routing tables, per-question outputs, and scoring scripts.
+10. **Terminology, naming**: a single name per dataset/setting, MedxpertQA-R introduced as a control-only set.

 ---